-- i) to provide holders of Preferred shares with cumulative preferential monthly cash dividends, the amount of which will be fixed by the Board of Directors on an annual basis, subject to a prescribed minimum of 5.5% on the Preferred share repayment amount of \$10 for the five year period commencing December 1, 2020 (effective December 1, 2023, set at \$0.07708 per Preferred share per month for an annual yield of 9.25% on the Preferred share repayment amount; effective December 1, 2024, \$0.07083 per Preferred share to yield 8.50% per annum) and to pay holders of Preferred shares \$10 per Preferred share on or about the termination date; and - ii) to provide holders of Class A shares with regular monthly cash distributions in an amount to be determined by the Board of Directors and to permit holders to participate in all growth in the net asset value of the Company above \$10 per unit, by paying holders such amounts as remain in the Company after paying \$10 per Preferred share on or about the termination date.
+- to provide holders of Preferred shares with fixed cumulative preferential monthly cash dividends in an amount of \$0.04583 per Preferred share to yield 5.5% per annum on the \$10 repayment amount (effective December 1, 2024, \$0.05833 per Preferred share to yield 7.0% per annum) and to pay holders \$10 per Preferred share on or about the termination date; and - ii) to provide holders of Class A shares with regular monthly cash distribution targeted to be \$0.10 per Class A share and pay holders the original issue price (\$15) of the Class A shares on or about the termination date.
 The net asset value per unit must remain above the required \$15 per unit threshold for distributions to be declared.